arpitbbhayani/articles/blogs/persistent-data-structures-introduction.md

 ## Functional Programming Languages

-Functional Programming Languages are ideal candidates for incorporating Persistent Data Structures as they forbid, if not discourage, the mutability of underlying structures.
-These languages pass around states within functions and expect that they return to a new state, leaving the old one unaltered.
+Functional Programming Languages are ideal candidates for incorporating Persistent Data Structures as they forbid, while some discourage, the mutability of underlying structures.
+These languages pass around states within functions and expect that they do not update the existing one but return a new state.
 Programming languages like Haskell, Clojure, Elm, Javascript, Scala have native Persistent implementations of data structures like Lists, Maps, Sets, and Trees.

 ## Computational Geometry